 Visit Transition to Adulthood for more resources on the transition process.

 A guardian is someone appointed to make legal decisions for another person (called the ward).
 Guardianship is the legal proceeding in court.
-When a court gives powers to a guardian, they take those same rights away from the ward.
+When a court gives powers to a guardian, they take those same rights away from the individual.
+Once in place, a guardianship can only be removed by a court order.

 Because guardianship deprives an individual of their right to be accommodated and supported, it should only be used when necessary.
 Removing a person’s rights makes them more vulnerable, not less.
 For that reason, it is important to look at alternatives.